mirumee/ariadne-website/docs/mutations.md

 For the above reasons it is considered a good design for mutations to return an updated object whenever possible.

-> There is no requirement for every mutation to have its own `Payload` type. `login` and `logout` mutations can both define `LoginPayload` as their return type.
-It is up to the developer to decide how generic or specific mutation payloads should be.
+> There is no requirement for every mutation to have its own `Payload` type. `login` and `logout` mutations can both define `LoginResult` as their return type.
+It is up to the developer to decide how generic or specific mutation results should be.